Humans are currently living longer than ever before. However, for many, they’re not necessarily living better.

 Longevity isn’t just about living longer.
 It’s also about maximizing your health so you can enjoy a high quality of life and get as much as possible out of your extra years.

 There are lots of steps that you can start taking now to increase your longevity and improve your health and well-being as you age.
-One of the most effective options, though, is to spend time in a sauna regularly.
+One of the most effective options, though, is to spend time in a sauna or infrared sauna blanket regularly.

 Read on to learn some specific ways that sauna use can improve your health and increase longevity.